wmarais/nixos-installer/README.md

       no encryption (none) is used, then this argument has no effect.

 -t    The type of environment that will be deployed.

+--host-name     The name of the host.

+--time-zone     The time zone to set the host too.

+--wifi-ssid     The name of the wireless network to connect too.

+--wifi-passwd   The password for the wireless network to connect too.

 ```